enaux/task-manager/README.md

 </ul>

 <br>
-The user must login before using the program.
+The user must login before using the program.<br>

 <br>
-The following username and passord give admin rights if entered:
+The following username and passord give admin rights if entered:<br> username = admin<br>
-username - admin
-password - password
+password = password

 <br>
-All tasks managed by the program are stored in "tasks.txt", which the program will create if the file does not already exist.
+All tasks managed by the program are stored in "tasks.txt", which the program will create if the file does not already exist.<br>
 All registered users are listed in "users.txt", which the program will create if the file does not already exist.